A. Key Concepts

 (c) the researchers will take appropriate measures to protect the privacy of individuals and to safeguard the identifiable human biological materials;

 (d) the researchers will comply with any known preferences previously expressed by individuals about any use of their biological materials;

 (e) it is impossible or impracticable to seek consent from individuals from whom the materials were collected; and

 (f) the researchers have obtained any other necessary permission for secondary use of human biological materials for research purposes.

 If a researcher satisfies all the conditions in Article 12.3(a) to (f), the REB may approve the research without requiring consent from the individuals from whom the biological materials were collected.

-Application This Policy does not require that researchers seek consent from individuals for the secondary use of non-identifiable human biological materials.
-In the case of the secondary use of identifiable human biological materials, researchers must obtain consent in accordance with applicable laws, unless the researcher satisfies all the requirements in Article 12.3.
+Application In the case of the secondary use of identifiable human biological materials, researchers must obtain consent unless the researcher satisfies all the requirements in Article 12.3A.

 The exception to the requirement to seek consent in this article is specific to secondary use of identifiable human biological materials.
 The terms of Article 3.7 address alteration of consent in other circumstances and do not apply here.

 Secondary use of human biological materials identifiable as originating from a specific Aboriginal community, or a segment of the Aboriginal community at large, is addressed in Articles 9.20 to 9.22.1